SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    -> let privateNestedInsidePrivate = PrivateStruct.PrivateEnumInsidePrivateStruct.a
    -> let automaticNestedInsidePrivate = PrivateStruct.AutomaticEnumInsidePrivateStruct.a
    ---
-   !! /tmp/sourcefile_1.swift:1:46: error: 'PrivateEnumInsidePublicStruct' is inaccessible due to 'private' protection level !! let privateNestedInsidePublic = PublicStruct.PrivateEnumInsidePublicStruct.a
+   !$ error: 'PrivateEnumInsidePublicStruct' is inaccessible due to 'private' protection level !! let privateNestedInsidePublic = PublicStruct.PrivateEnumInsidePublicStruct.a !!                                              ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-   !!                                              ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-   !! /tmp/sourcefile_0.swift:4:17: note: 'PrivateEnumInsidePublicStruct' declared here
-   !! private enum PrivateEnumInsidePublicStruct { case a, b }
+   !$ note: 'PrivateEnumInsidePublicStruct' declared here !! private enum PrivateEnumInsidePublicStruct { case a, b }
    !! ^
-   !! /tmp/sourcefile_1.swift:2:50: error: 'PrivateEnumInsideInternalStruct' is inaccessible due to 'private' protection level
-   !! let privateNestedInsideInternal = InternalStruct.PrivateEnumInsideInternalStruct.a
+   !$ error: 'PrivateEnumInsideInternalStruct' is inaccessible due to 'private' protection level !! let privateNestedInsideInternal = InternalStruct.PrivateEnumInsideInternalStruct.a !!                                                  ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-   !!                                                  ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-   !! /tmp/sourcefile_0.swift:9:17: note: 'PrivateEnumInsideInternalStruct' declared here
-   !! private enum PrivateEnumInsideInternalStruct { case a, b }
+   !$ note: 'PrivateEnumInsideInternalStruct' declared here !! private enum PrivateEnumInsideInternalStruct { case a, b }
    !! ^
-   !! /tmp/sourcefile_1.swift:3:34: error: use of unresolved identifier 'PrivateStruct' !! let privateNestedInsidePrivate = PrivateStruct.PrivateEnumInsidePrivateStruct.a
+   !$ error: use of unresolved identifier 'PrivateStruct' !! let privateNestedInsidePrivate = PrivateStruct.PrivateEnumInsidePrivateStruct.a
    !!                                  ^~~~~~~~~~~~~
-   !! /tmp/sourcefile_1.swift:4:36: error: use of unresolved identifier 'PrivateStruct' !! let automaticNestedInsidePrivate = PrivateStruct.AutomaticEnumInsidePrivateStruct.a
+   !$ error: use of unresolved identifier 'PrivateStruct' !! let automaticNestedInsidePrivate = PrivateStruct.AutomaticEnumInsidePrivateStruct.a
    !!                                    ^~~~~~~~~~~~~

 .. sourcefile:: nestedTypes_Module2_Public
+   :compile: true

    // this is the only expected to succeed within the second module -> import nestedTypes_Module1
    -> let publicNestedInsidePublic = PublicStruct.PublicEnumInsidePublicStruct.a

 .. sourcefile:: nestedTypes_Module2_InternalAndPrivate
+   :compile: true

    // these are all expected to fail, because they are private or internal to the other module -> import nestedTypes_Module1